-- the tilting of the compensation program elements towards incentive compensation and option awards; - the focus of incentive compensation awards on EPS targets; - the use of EPS targets as vesting requirements for stock option grants; - our Stock Ownership Policy (requiring minimum threshold shareholdings by our executives); - our Compensation Recoupment Policy (which provides for claw-back of incentive compensation in certain instances); and - our Insider Trading Policy (which prohibits short sales, transactions in derivatives of our stock and hedging transactions).
+- the tilting of the compensation program elements towards incentive compensation and option awards; - the focus of incentive compensation awards on EPS targets; - the use of EPS targets as vesting requirements for stock option grants;

+- our Stock Ownership Policy (requiring minimum threshold shareholdings by our executives); - · our Compensation Recoupment Policy (which provides for clawback of incentive compensation in certain instances); and - our Insider Trading Policy (which prohibits short sales, transactions in derivatives of our stock and hedging transactions).

-Consistent with our pay for performance philosophy, during 2018, approximately 67 percent of our CEO's pay and 78 percent of the compensation of our other named executive officers were paid in the form of variable performance-based compensation such as incentive compensation or stock options with EPS-based vesting thresholds (see "Summary Compensation Table").
+Consistent with our pay for performance philosophy, during 2019, approximately 65% of our CEO's pay and 75% of the compensation of our other named executive officers were paid in the form of variable performance-based compensation such as incentive compensation or stock options with EPS-based vesting thresholds (see "Summary Compensation Table").

-Since 2012, the Committee has retained Semler Brossy Consulting Group, LLC ("Semler Brossy" or "Consultant") as its executive compensation consultant when structuring compensation plans or engaging in comparative compensation analyses but did not employ the Consultant during 2018 (See "Compensation Consultant," below).
+Since 2012, the Committee has retained Semler Brossy Consulting Group, LLC ("Semler Brossy" or "Consultant") as its executive compensation consultant when structuring compensation plans or engaging in comparative compensation analyses.
+During 2019 the Committee engaged the Consultant in an advisory capacity with respect to industry trends and anticipates that the Consultant will work with the Committee on a more fulsome basis during 2020 (See "Compensation Consultant," below).

-At our 2018 Annual Shareholders' Meeting, our shareholders expressed strong support for the compensation of our named executive officers disclosed in our 2018 Proxy Statement, with more than 99% of the votes cast voting in favor of the "Say-on-Pay" proposal.
-When setting compensation, and in determining our compensation policies and practices, the Committee took into account the results of the 2018 "Say-on-Pay" advisory resolution to approve such executive compensation as demonstrating support of our compensation programs.
+At our 2019 Annual Shareholders' Meeting, our shareholders expressed strong support for the compensation of our named executive officers disclosed in our 2018 Proxy Statement, with more than 97.5% of the votes cast voting in favor of the "Sayon-Pay" proposal.
+When setting compensation, and in determining our compensation policies and practices, the Committee took into account the results of the 2019

+"Say-on-Pay" advisory resolution to approve such executive compensation as demonstrating support of our compensation programs.